Lightfielder/Lightfielder-DaVinci-Resolve/README.md

 ## Overview

 Lightfielder is a multi-view workflow automation toolset that streamlines the creation of volumetric experiences inside of tools like BMD DaVinci Resolve Studio.
+It is designed to help video editors and colorists be more productive as they work with planar and polar grid array filmed multi-view content.

-The toolset is designed to help video editors and colorists be more productive as they work with planar grid array filmed multi-view content.
 The Python scripted tools help automate common tasks that can be tedious and time consuming to carry out manually.
-This toolset was designed to help creative tasks run smoothly when processing stacks of footage from large camera arrays.
+This makes creative tasks run smoothly when processing stacks of footage from large camera arrays.

 Lightfielder is cross-platform compatible and works across Linux, macOS, and Windows.